0xshora/minesweeper-tutorial/README.md

+# Minesweeper Tutorial
+This is a repository which shows tutorial with building minesweeper.

+You can see `archives` folder for intermeidate states.

 # PixeLAW App template
 This is a heavily WIP attempt to allow creation of PixeLAW apps without managing the main "game" repo.